typicode/lodash-id/README.md

 _For a full JSON database built on Lo-Dash and Underscore-db, check [LowDB](https://github.com/typicode/lowdb)._

-__9/18: Project has been renamed from underscore.db to underscore-db, sorry for any inconvenience caused_
+__9/18: Project has been renamed from underscore.db to underscore-db, sorry for any inconvenience caused.__

 ## Install